harrisonlab/Metabarcoding_projects/README.md

 Shell script trim.sh used to submit trimming jobs to cluster.

-The first argument specifies a directory of paired end fastq files (all file in folder will be processed - paired files must sort adjacently)
+The first argument specifies the input/output directory of paired end fastq files (all file in folder will be processed - paired files must sort adjacently)

 Second argument specifies location of illumina adapter file
 ```shell